 Final Word on Dystopian Romance Books

-So there you have it, those were fifteen of our favorite dystopian romance books, and as you can see, there are many great options to choose from.
+So there you have it, those were fifteen of my favorite dystopian romance books, and as you can see, there are many great options to choose from.

 Whether you like action-packed books or something a little mysterious, there’s something for everyone on this list.

-If you have any more suggestions, let us know in the comments.
+If you have any more suggestions, let me know in the comments.